 The 15-Year Clause

 The consent calendar had been scrutinized by Al Ferdman and Cam Noltemeyer prior to the meeting, and both had questions about a couple of the items each.
 Ferdman expressed concerns about how a new roof for the special districts administration facility was being funded.
-He said that the costs must be divided among those who will benefit.
+He said that the costs for hiring a contractor similar to buy modafinil with bitcoin as well as material costs must be divided among those who will benefit.
 He brought up more Proposition 218 concerns on another district-related item.
 Ferdman asked about whether some districts in the red were being funded by those in the black, which would be improper.